-- An INCREMENTAL backup will include files changed since last FULL or INCREMENTAL.
+- An incremental backup will include files changed since the last full or incremental.

-FULL backups are run the first Friday of each month; stored in tape libraries 1 year.
-INCREMENTAL backups are run all other Friday’s; stored in tape libraries 3 months.
-DIFFERENTIAL backups are run Monday through Thursday; stored in tape libraries 3 months.
-DUPLICATE backups are run after FULL backups; stored in West Campus vault 7 years.
+Full backups are run the first Friday of each month, and stored in tape libraries 1 year.
+Incremental backups are run all other Fridays, and stored in tape libraries 3 months.
+Differential backups are run Monday through Thursday, and stored in tape libraries 3 months.
+Duplicate backups are run after full backups, and stored in a West Campus vault 7 years.

 All back up jobs are automatically verified by the backup software and reviewed on a daily basis.

 The backup system has an internal electronic log of backup job activity.
-A paper based Backup Log of backup job activity is kept and maintained daily by the Systems Engineering Backup Support Team in the Systems Engineering Office; daily backup job results are emailed to the Systems Engineering Backup Support Team by the backup system which are verified and filed.
-A list of the vault contents (long term retention location) is contained in the paper based Backup Log and also in electronic format.
+A paper-based backup log of backup job activity is kept and maintained daily by the systems engineering backup support team in the systems engineering office; daily backup job results are emailed to the systems engineering backup support team by the backup system, and are verified and filed.
+A list of the vault contents (long-term retention location) is contained in the paper-based backup log and also in electronic format.